 Unfortunately, good design is often overlooked with homeowners considering the most expensive cabinetry and appliances.

-All kitchen designers will tell you that the poor designs we see come from architects.
+All kitchen designers will tell you that the poorest designs and the most expensive kitchens we see come from architects.

 This is because “a little bit of knowledge is a dangerous thing”.
-It takes many years of exclusively designing kitchens full time to get good at it.
+It takes years of exclusively designing kitchens full time to get good at it.
 Architects have very little kitchen design experience when compared to even novice kitchen designers.
-Architects know nothing about kitchen cabinetry, since they don’t design in a cabinet line or sell cabinetry.
+They don’t know about kitchen cabinetry, since they don’t design in a cabinet line or sell cabinetry.

 The best kitchen designers learn quickly to be careful and to worry about the details.

-While architects in college value their own ideas above cost and tradition.
-Their training actually impedes their ability to create sensible, functional, and aesthetically pleasing kitchens.
+While architects are encouraged in most colleges to value their own ideas above cost and tradition.
+Because of this their training actually impedes their ability to create sensible, functional, and aesthetically pleasing kitchens.

 Architects love to draw on paper and let others figure out how to make their drawings a reality.
-They train to be bold, often forcing too much cabinetry, seating, and appliances into a tight space.
-For the people that design and sell the cabinetry, the functionality and esthetics of the design is what we are accountable for.
+They learn in school to be bold.
+This philosophy often results in designs with too much cabinetry, impossibly tight seating, and appliances too large for the space.
+For the kitchen designers that design and sell cabinetry, the functionality and esthetics of the design is what we focus on.

-Kitchen designers that work at showrooms and cabinet dealers that specialize in catering to the builder, contractor, and architect trade are put in a lose/lose situation.
+This is why, Kitchen designers working in showrooms catering to the builder, contractor, and architect trade, are in a lose/lose situation.
 The kitchen designers that work at these companies can risk their jobs if they correct the mistakes of the professionals that bring their clients to the showroom.
-This got me into hot water on a regular basis at the last showroom I worked at, before starting my own company.
+This got me into hot water at the last showroom I worked at, before starting my own company.

-This is why Main Line Kitchen Design only works with professionals that send us their customers very early in the design process, before major design decisions are made.
-The builders and the few architects that we work with accept that they are not kitchen experts, and homeowners get much better kitchens as a result.
+This is why Main Line Kitchen Design works with professionals that send us their customers early in the design process.
+The builders and architects that we work with accept that they are not kitchen experts.
+As a result, homeowners get much better kitchens.
+And the expensive kitchens that we sell are always good designs.

 At Main Line Kitchen Design, we wish that our customers would come to us sooner, rather than later.
 And so . . . we hope to see you soon 🙂